Checking and challenging government

 The House of Lords plays an important role in checking and challenging the decisions and actions of the government through questions and debates.

-Members do this by either questioning ministers (in the chamber or in writing) or requiring ministers to respond to debates on topical issues.
-Anyone can watch the chamber at work during question time.
-Entry is free and you can watch online.
+Members of the House of Lords do this by either questioning ministers (in the chamber or in writing) or requiring ministers to respond to debates on topical issues.

-Government ministers also announce important policy initiatives and reports on national and international issues in the Lords chamber through statements.
-Statements are usually made in both Houses and are followed in the Lords by a chance for short questions and observations on the announcement.
+Government ministers announce important policy initiatives and report on national and international issues through statements in the Lords chamber.
+Statements are usually made in the House of Lords and House of Commons.
+They are followed in the Lords by a question and answer session where members follow up with the minister.

 There are three main types of debate: